Makhamra family: Analysis

 The Makhamra family's tradition of Jewish origin has been the subject of several explanations.
 Ben-Zvi, for instance, accepted the oral tradition according which the Mahkamras sprang from the Jews who were expelled from Khaybar in the Hejaz and eventually settled in Yatta.

 Yatta has been identified with the site of the ancient town of Juttah, also mentioned in the Hebrew Bible.
 In the 4th century CE, Eusebius wrote that Yatta was "a very large village of Jews".
 In contrast to other areas of Judea, the southern Hebron Hills retained a Jewish population after the Bar Kokhba revolt, as evidenced by historical texts and archaeological sites (including multiple synagogues).
 The Jewish presence is recorded up until the Muslim conquest, when the synagogues of Susya and Eshtemoa were repurposed as mosques.
 It remains unclear whether local Jews had fled the area or had converted to Islam.

 Another theory, backed by scholars such as Mordechai Nissan, contends that the current inhabitants of Yatta may be the descendants of a Jewish population that lived there during the Second Temple period and later converted to Islam.
 A 1989 article suggested that the name "Makhamra" is the Arabic equivalent of "Edomites", an ancient people who lived in the same area and converted to Judaism in the Hellenistic times.
 Ben-Zvi also mentioned Shalem's view, which suggests that the traditional descent from Khaybar actually refers to a nearby ruin of the same name, either located in close proximity to Khirbet Karmil (ancient Carmel), or identical to it.

 Today

-In the 2010s, Makhamra clan members has been linked to Palestinian political violence.
+In the 2010s, Makhamra clan members have been linked to Palestinian political violence.
 On June 8, 2016, two members of the clan, Khaled Mahmara and Muhammad Mahamara, carried out a shooting attack in Sarona Market, Tel Aviv, during which four people were killed.
 Some writers have attributed that activity to their desire to show their neighbors that despite their "Jewish past", they are sided with other Palestinians in the Israeli–Palestinian conflict.

 Members of the clan constitute much of the population of Yatta, and also inhabit nearby villages such as Al-Karmil, Khirbet at-Tuwani, and Ma'in.

 Members of the clan are today reluctant to acknowledge their Jewish origins.

 Moshe Elad, a Middle East scholar, reported on Israel's Arabic-language television that two members of the Makhamra family had embraced Judaism and were now Israeli citizens living in the country.